Testing future infrastructure designs for efficiency in simulation

 4. Run the simulation: jobs are scheduled, inputs are streamed and cached, and cache management is handled dynamically.

-This work represents a significant step forward in developing future-ready computing infrastructures for HEP, combining flexibility, efficiency, and accuracy in a simulation environment.
+This work represents a significant step forward in developing future-ready computing infrastructures for HEP in a reliable and systematic way, combining flexibility, efficiency, and accuracy in a simulation environment.

 Future work

 Looking ahead, we have plans for further enhancing our simulation capabilities.
-We will focus on improving the speed of simulations and surrogate models, automating calibration and validation processes, and adding uncertainty estimations for parameters, calibration, and models.
+We will focus on improving the speed of simulations, for instance utilising machine-learning surrogate models, automating calibration and validation processes, and adding uncertainty estimations for parameters, calibration, and models.

 Additionally, if needed, we will develop simulations that track energy consumption, helping us better understand and optimize resource usage.